 Safely Getting Rid of Bats

 Bats are fairly harmless when it comes down to it, and can even be helpful.
-They’re tiny and unless you live in the deepest, darkest jungles or corner them in a small room, they’re not going to bite you.

 Better yet, don’t try handling the bat yourself and only let trained professionals deal with them.
 We realize this is not always an option — say, if you find a bat in your cabin and you are 50 miles from nowhere.